-The cast improvised virtually all of the dialog where they sit around and tell their back stories.
-This includes Murray's lines about 'Lee Harvey' making out with a cow and calling Sgt.
-Hulka a 'big toe'.
+The cast improvised virtually all of the dialogue where they sit around and tell their back stories.
+This includes Bill Murray's lines about "Lee Harvey" making out with a cow, and calling Sgt.
+Hulka a "big toe".

-The scene the morning after John Winger and MP Officer Stella Hanson had sex in General Barnicky's house, when they emerge from the trunk, is actually a lift from a cut scene when the guys and girls meet up in Germany.
-This lift is now something of a continuity error in the Special Edition DVD where those cut scenes in the German Hotel are now restored.
-You can tell this because if you watch the decor of the General's bedroom and Winger and Hanson's wardrobe, it's the same clothing they're wearing in their German Hotel Suite and the General's decor and the suite are the same.
+The scene the morning after John Winger and MP Stella Hanson had sex in Gen. Barnicky's house, when they emerge from the trunk, is actually a lift from a cut scene when the guys and girls meet up in Germany.
+This lift is now something of a continuity error in the Special Edition DVD where those cut scenes in the German hotel are now restored.
+You can tell this because if you watch the decor of the general's bedroom and Winger and Hanson's wardrobe, it's the same clothing they're wearing in their German hotel suite and the general's decor and the suite are the same.

 The last sentence the platoon shouts during their performance at graduation, "the quick brown fox jumps over the lazy dog", is a sentence that was popularly used to test typewriters and telegraph machines because it contains every letter of the alphabet at least once.

 Conrad Dunn remembered John Candy inviting the men in the platoon to his house while filming was underway for a homemade spaghetti dinner and to watch the famous Sugar Ray Leonard vs. Roberto Durán "No Más" boxing match (November 25, 1980).
 He recalled that he and Candy were the only two cast members who knew the lyrics to the song "Doo Wah Diddy", and taught them to the rest of the company.
 "I really enjoyed playing Psycho", he said.